TritonDataCenter/sdc-amon/doc/api.md

 XXX: Problem with '/:customer/...' endpoints is collisions for the other names.
 Perhaps group all the admin ones under "/_/" or put "/:customer" under "/customers/...".
+  Currently "/pub/..." in master code. "/customers" would be more consistent with MAPI, if not exactly desirable.

 # Master API: Alarms